-- 1) The 6' cord coming out of the switch gets a plug fitting your power supply connection. - 2) The 3' cord coming out of the switch goes to the 2hp motor. - a) Cut back the outer covering on the cord 6". - b) Strip off 3/4" of insulation of each of the three wires. - c) Take the cover of the connection box on the motor. - d) Install the cord connector in the connection box on the motor. - e) Insert the cord 6" and tighten the connector onto the full cord casing. - f) Crimp the forked terminal onto the green cord wire and place it under the green screw in the motor connection box and tighten the screw.

-- g) Twist together the white wire on the cord to the blue #1 wire on the motor.
+- 1) The 6' cord coming out of the switch goes your power supply connection.
+Attach a plug (not supplied) that matches you power supply receptacle. - 2) The 3' cord coming out of the switch goes to the 2hp motor. - a) Cut back the outer covering on the cord 6". - b) Strip off 3/4" of insulation of each of the three wires. - c) Take the cover of the connection box on the motor. - d) Install the cord connector in the connection box on the motor. - e) Insert the cord 6" and tighten the connector onto the full cord casing. - f) Crimp the forked terminal onto the green cord wire and place it under the green screw in the motor connection box and tighten the screw. - g) Twist together the white wire on the cord to the blue #1 wire on the motor.
 Twist a yellow wire nut onto this connection. - h) Twist the black wire on the cord to the yellow #4 wire on the motor.
-Twist a yellow wire nut onto this connection. - i) The motor connection box wires brown J and the black #5 wires are joined to themselves with a yellow wire nut.

-- j) The motor connection box wires; orange #3, red #8, and white #2 are joined to themselves with a yellow wire nut. - k) Double check your connections and replace the cover.
+Twist a yellow wire nut onto this connection. - i) The motor connection box wires brown J and the black #5 wires are joined to themselves with a yellow wire nut. - j) The motor connection box wires; orange #3, red #8, and white #2 are joined to themselves with a yellow wire nut. - k) Double check your connections and replace the cover.
 Install your power plug.